Politics of Europe: Community for Democracy and Rights of Nations

-The post-Soviet disputed states of Abkhazia, Artsakh, South Ossetia, and Transnistria are all members of the Community for Democracy and Rights of Nations which aims to forge closer integration among the members.
+The post-Soviet disputed states of Abkhazia, South Ossetia, and Transnistria are all members of the Community for Democracy and Rights of Nations which aims to forge closer integration among the members.

 North Atlantic Treaty Organization

-The North Atlantic Treaty Organization (NATO) is a military alliance of mainly European states, together with the United States of America and Canada.
+The North Atlantic Treaty Organization (NATO) is a military alliance of mainly European states, together with the United States and Canada.
 The organization was founded as a collective security measure following Second World War.

 This provision was intended so that if the Soviet Union launched an attack against the European allies of the United States, it would be treated as if it were an attack on the United States itself, which had the biggest military and could thus provide the most significant retaliation.
 However, the feared Soviet invasion of Europe never came.
 Instead, the provision was invoked for the first time in the treaty's history on 12 September 2001, in response to the attacks of 11 September on the United States the day before.